openvinotoolkit/model_server/docs/clients.md

     <div id="switcher-go" class="switcher-anchor">Go</div>
 @endsphinxdirective

-Creating client application in Go follows the same principals as in Python, but in Go it's a little bit more complicated.
-There's no package or library with convenient functions for interaction with the model server.
+Creating a client application in [Go ](https://go.dev/) follows the same principals as Python, but Go adds complexity.
+There's no Go package or library available with convenient functions for interacting with OpenVINO Model Server..

 To successfully set up communication with the model server you need to implement the logic to communicate with endpoints specified in the [API](api_reference_guide.md).
-For gRPC, download and compile protos, and then link and use them in your application according to [gRPC API specification](model_server_grpc_api.md).
-For REST, prepare your data and pack it to appropriate JSON structure according to [REST API specification](model_server_rest_api.md).
+For gRPC, download and compile protos, then link and use them in your application according to the [gRPC API specification](model_server_grpc_api.md).
+For REST, prepare your data and pack it into the appropriate JSON structure according to the [REST API specification](model_server_rest_api.md).

-See [Go demo](../example_client/go/README.md) to learn how to build exemplary Go client application in Docker and use it to run predictions via gRPC API.
+See our [Go demo](../example_client/go/README.md) to learn how to build a sample Go-based client application in a Docker container and get predictions via the gRPC API.